Xpecial: 2015

 Prior to the start of the spring LCS split, Team Curse merged with the Team Liquid organization and rebranded under the name Team Liquid.
 After a few swaps between Keith and Piglet as their AD carry, the team ended the season with a 9–9 record and qualified for playoffs with the sixth seed after defeating Team 8 in a tiebreaker game.
 In the playoffs, Liquid beat CLG 3-0 in the quarterfinals before falling to Cloud9 3-2 in the semifinals; in the third-place match, Liquid finally broke the "fourth-place curse" that stopped them from placing higher than fourth place in any event that had persisted since they were Team Curse and took down Team Impulse 3-2.

 Team Liquid finished the summer split round robin in first place after winning a tiebreaker match over Counter Logic Gaming – the first team other than TSM or Cloud9 to place first in an NA LCS round robin.
 However, in the playoffs, they lost immediately in the semifinals to TSM, making them also the first team to finish first in an NA LCS round robin but not make the playoff finals.
 A CLG victory over TSM in the playoff finals sent Team Liquid to the regional finals instead of giving them a direct seed to Worlds via Championship Points, and in the gauntlet they lost to underdogs Cloud9, ending their post-season abruptly.

 In September 2015, Xpecial released a vlog confirming that he would be leaving Team Liquid.
 His replacement Smoothie was announced a few weeks later, and shortly after Xpecial became a free agent.
 In his free agency announcement, he stated that he had played briefly with Cloud9's new Challenger team but that it hadn't worked out.

 Xpecial confirmed the benching of himself from Team Liquid on the September 26, 2015.

 2016

 Xpecial joined NA Challenger Series team Apex Gaming, and the team won the 2016 Spring NA CS.

 On September 27, 2016 Apex Gaming and Team Dignitas were acquired by the Philadelphia 76ers, and players were transferred to the Dignitas team.

 Coaching career

 Chu began his coaching career as a coach for Golden Guardians in the 2018 NA LCS Summer Split.
-In June 2019, Chu joined Harrisburg University full-time as the university's varsity League of Legends coach.
+In June 2019, Chu joined Harrisburg University full-time as the university's varsity League of Legends coach, parting ways with the university in July 2022.